Aakanksha1411/com.org.restfulbooker/README.md

 ### Run via IDE

-Run the test by going to testng.xml placed under TestSuite/testng.xml
+Run the test by going to testng.xml placed under path test/TestSuite/testng.xml

 # Open issues

--ClickandHold on calendar date selection not working as expected.
 -Selection of off range dates in the current month

-# Challenges faced
+-If Phone number takes characters and not numbers

 -
 -